RafaelReyesCarmona/TinyTrackGPS/README.md

   * It set minimal VCC level to prevent SD card damage.
 (3.25V)
   * Change TinyTrackGPS_font8x16[] with new characters to draw battery icon, 'Charge%' text and logo.
   * Fixed "SD" indicator when microSD card is extracted or data is no saved.
+  * Added support for "plug & play" (PnP) functionality of SD Card.

 ### V0.11
   * TinyGPS upgrade for NMEA Data Protocol v3.x and GLONASS.
 Library from https://github.com/fmgomes/TinyGPS (fixed as describe in _TinyGPS library_ section.)